theriley106/LyricVideos/README.md

 ###

-The "Quality" of a video is determined based on the number of number of correct words found within the frames in the video.
+The "Quality" of a video is determined based on the number of correct words found within the frames in the video.